betaglot/plantabeta/docs/Proposal.md

 > "We take pride in our work and reputation as we strive to be one of the most efficient and innovative companies on the market"

 - Plantbeta will increase Quastuco's reputation, since Quastuco's logo is prominently displayed on the home page and on every other page, therefore advertising Quastuco to every user, everytime they use the app.
 With a greater amount of advertising comes a greater number of applicants, so you can be more selective in your hiring process.
-- You, Bunky and the OverEnvironment family, could be the Planters in the movement element photos if you wanted.
+- You, Bunky and the OverEco family, could be the Planters in the movement element photos if you wanted.
 - Quastuco can be one who posts an annoucement Plantbeta to King Kong Reforestation.

 <pre>